EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Use `--hostnames-unsorted` to not sort hostnames at all.
 In this case, they will be assigned in the order they are found in the hostnames file.

-**Note:** with the default platform AWS, SSH keys are stored in an internal S3 bucket named `2ndquadrant-tpa`.
-If you do not have access, you must set [cluster_bucket](platform-aws.md#s3-bucket-optional) to a different bucket instead.

 ## Software selection

 ### Distribution